wpb-astro/MCSED/docs/source/Outputs.rst

 ``absorption_index_dict`` in ``config.py``, and the columns returned are the name of index, it observed value, the uncertainty in the measurement, and the modeled value.
-The default for this option is ``absorption = True``.
+The default for this option is ``absindx = True``.
 The file will only be saved if absorption line indices are provided in the input file and used in constraining the SED fit.

 Sample Plot (``sample plot = True``)